Bukit Bintang MRT station: Interchange

-The station will only be connected to the station to the Bukit Bintang Monorail station located right beside the station, and not by paid area-to-paid area transfer, due to the lack of space, although it might be proposed and constructed in the future.
-Those transferring from the MRT station to the monorail station will have to walk along the Yayasan Selangor building or Lot 10 shopping mall to get to the MRT station from the Monorail station and vice versa, although both stations are only a stone's throw away from each other.
-The walkway to the monorail station is uncovered.
+The station is designated as a connecting station with, and is within walking distance of the KL Monorail station of the same name, nearby Entrance C and D of the MRT station.
+Despite being in close proximity, there is no paid area-to-paid area transfer due to space constraints.
+Those transferring from the MRT station to the monorail station and vice versa will have to walk along the Yayasan Selangor building to/from Entrance C, or Lot 10 shopping mall to/from Entrance D. The walkway to the monorail station is uncovered.

-This arrangement was similar to Masjid Jamek, in which the Ampang Line and Kelana Jaya Line stations were not integrated and functioned as two separate stations, until their ticketing systems were integrated in 2011.
+Plans for an integrated paid-area which will effectively make the two stations into one exist but no construction has started as of 2024.

-Station Layout
+Layout

 The layout for the station has its own unique features that are not found in other stations in the Klang Valley.
 It has up to 5 entrances around the crossroads of Jalan Bukit Bintang and Jalan Sultan Ismail, allowing commuters access to several malls in the vicinity, for example Pavilion Kuala Lumpur and Lot 10.
 The station, being located in an area with limited space, required it to be built underground at about 28m deep.
 This was to avoid demolishing buildings along the Jalan Bukit Bintang road to make way for construction.
-The station contains the longest escalator for all 31 stations along the SBK route at 20 metres.
+The station contains the longest escalator for all 31 stations along the KGL route at 20 metres.
 Bukit Bintang MRT station is also unique in a sense that it is one of only two stations on the line with split platforms, which means the platforms are stacked one on the other; one for -bound trains and one for Kajang-bound trains.

-Exits and Entrance
+Exits and entrances

 Exit B is reserved for the future integration between the MRT station and the Monorail station.